jasoncook-fr/RPi-automated-hdmi-video-player/README.md

 sudo raspi-config
 ```

-A dev folder is included in this repository.
+A Dev folder is included in this repository (named VideoPlayerDev).
 The files found here are the building blocks used to create the code.
-Included "as-is".
+It is included here "as-is".
 Little commentary is provided, but should be self-explanatory for a seasoned python programmer.